sparkflows/sparkflows-docs/docs/user-guide/export-import/export-workflows.rst

 Export Workflows
 ===============

-Fire Insights enables you to export workflows as JSON files.
-These JSON files can be imported into another instance of Fire Insights.
+Sparkflows enables you to export workflows as JSON files.
+These JSON files can be imported into another instance of Sparkflows.

 Below are the steps for exporting workflows.

 Steps for Exporting Workflow
 ------

-1. You can Login to Fire Insights Web server URL and follow the below steps:
+1. You can Login to Sparkflows Web server URL and follow the below steps:

      * Go to the Project List page.
      * Select the project that has the workflow you want to Export.